 Businesses often prefer to treat workers as independent contractors to lower their costs and administrative burdens.
 But the IRS, the U.S. Department of Labor, various state agencies or even the employees themselves may challenge an employer’s classification.
 The U.S. Tax Court considers seven factors when deciding whether to classify workers as employees or independent contractors.
 But states have their own tests for determining employee status.
-If you are a truck driver for a company and was involved in an accident contact Phoenix Truck Accident Attorney to help you fight your case.

 Note: To make things more understandable, we will call businesses that hire workers “employers” (whether the workers are employees or independent contractors), and we’ll call the individuals who get the job done “workers” (whether they’re employees or independent contractors).

 Common-law employees are workers considered to be employees (as opposed to independent contractors) based on various statutes, regulations and court decisions.
 IRS and DOL rules can differ from state and local rules.
 That said, if an employer is allowed to treat a worker as an independent contractor under IRS rules, it will generally be the same across the board.
 But not always as the recent FedEx cases demonstrate (see the right-hand box).

 Properly classifying a worker as an independent contractor is beneficial because the employer doesn’t have to worry about employment tax issues or provide expensive fringe benefits.